Optimal Universal Quantum Cloning: Asymmetries and Fidelity Measures: Proof of Theorem

-This establishes that for the subspaces $M_Z=-\half(d-1)(N-M),\ldots ,\half(d-1)(N-M)$, we can find the maximum eigenvector.
-The maximum eigenvector in the other subspaces cannot have a larger eigenvalue -- if it were true that these other subspaces had an eigenvector with a larger eigenvalue, then this eigenvector must be drawn from a subspace of $S>\half(d-1)(N-1)$.
-However, any such eigenvalue is degenerate in $M_Z$ so it would also be present in all other $M_Z$ subspaces from $-S$ to $S$, in particular in the ones in which we have already found a different maximum eigenvector. \end{proof}
+This establishes that for the subspaces $M_Z=-\half(d-1)(N-M),\ldots ,\half(d-1)(N-M)$, the maximum eigenvector is found in $\mathcal{S}_{\text{special}}$.
+The maximum eigenvalue in the other subspaces cannot be larger -- the eigenvector corresponding to the larger eigenvalue would have to be drawn from a subspace of $S>\half(d-1)(N-M)$.
+However, any such eigenvalue is degenerate in $M_Z$ so it would also be present in all other $M_Z$ subspaces from $-S$ to $S$, in particular in the ones in which we have already found a different maximum eigenvector. }\end{proof}

 In principle, we now have an upper bound on the cloning fidelity.
 Can this be achieved?
 We invoke Lemma \ref{lem:achieve}, where, although the coefficients $\{\beta_x\}$ are fixed, we are free to pick $\ket{\Phi}$ to be an arbitrary symmetric state, or a mixture thereof.